cyclopunk/Rigger/README.md

 Rigger is a framework for dependency injection, inversion of control and container-managed instances.
 It is a part of a greater project I'm working on.
 It is being developed to address some feature gaps in common C# DI frameworks.
 Some may notice that it is very Spring Boot-esq and that is intentional.
 It is the hope that this platform can be used to quickly build projects with advanced features.

-Rigger is designed to be fast (not as fast as "new", but not as slow as Activtor), lightweight (simple interfaces), extensible (Plugins / Modules) and easy to use (configuration-lite).
+Rigger is designed to be fast, lightweight, extensible and easy to use (configuration-lite).

+Rigger is also a drop-in replacement for IServiceProvider for dotnetcore projects.

 ### Features
++ Component Scanning
 + Attribute based registration and autowiring.
 + Configuration-based Value Injection
 + Transient, Singleton, Scopped and Thread based registrations